sourcegraph/about/handbook/communication/rfcs/index.md

 ### Don’t use an RFC when…

 - You want to discuss personal or sensitive topics one-on-one with another team member.
+- You want to [make a decision](../decisions.md) to change something where you are the decider.
+In the vast majority of cases, creating an RFC to explain yourself will be overkill.
+RFCs should only be used if a decision explicitly requires one of the bullets in the section above.

 ## How we craft RFCs